 Increasingly, homeowners facing specialized cooling and heating situations are going ductless.
-Ductless split systems are versatile, offering both comfort as well as efficiency, in many ways superior to traditional ducted HVAC systems.
+Ductless split systems (also called “mini-splits”) are versatile, offering both comfort and efficiency, in many ways superior to traditional ducted HVAC systems.

 What Does a Ductless AC Installation Involve?

-A ductless split (sometimes called a mini-split) is a split-system air-source AC or heat pump with one key difference from a regular forced-air cooling or heating system: Working without ductwork, an installed ductless AC or heat pump conditions only the room or area where an air-handling unit is located.
+A ductless split is a split-system air-source heat pump or AC with one key difference from a traditional forced-air cooling or heating system: Working without ductwork, an installed ductless AC or heat pump conditions only the room or area where an air-handling unit is located.
 Outside, a compressor unit, containing the heat-exchange coil, compressor and blower, connects to one or more air-handling units inside the house.
 A conduit with lines, tubes and wires to carry refrigerant, condensate and electricity connects the outside unit with the inside unit(s).

-Inside the house, one or more interior air-handling units – most systems allow for up to four – contains a coil and blower, in addition to a remote control in most systems.
-Ductless cooling/heating installation can be handled in a variety of ways: on the wall, hanging from the ceiling, or free-standing.
+Inside the house, each of one or more interior air-handling units – most systems allow for up to five – contains a coil and blower, in addition to a remote control in most systems.
+Ductless cooling/heating air handler installation can be handled in a variety of ways: on the wall, hanging from the ceiling, or free-standing.
 They don’t make a lot of noise and can be integrated relatively easily into your interior design.